 I have been requested by ASA Personnel to disclose all pre-existing injuries and diseases suffered by me of which I am aware and which I could reasonably be expected to foresee could be affected by the nature of employment I may be about to undertake.
-I understand that I am asked to make this disclosure in accordance with section 82(7) of the Accident Compensation Act 1985.
-In making this declaration, I am aware that any non-disclosure of injuries, or making of a false or misleading disclosure, will mean that if during the course of my employment with ASA Personnel undertaking the employment for which I am being considered I sustain any recurrence, aggravation, acceleration, exacerbation, or deterioration of the per-existing injury or disease arising out of or in the course of or due to the nature of my employment with ASA Personnel I will have no entitlement to compensation under the Accident Compensation Act 1985.
-I acknowledge that I will have no entitlement by virtue of the operation of s82(8) of the Accident Compensation Act 1985.
+I understand that I am asked to make this disclosure in accordance with section 41 (Pre-existing injury or Disease) of the Workplace Injury Rehabilitation and Compensation Act 2013.
+In making this declaration, I am aware that any non-disclosure of injuries, or making of a false or misleading disclosure, will mean that if during the course of my employment with ASA Personnel undertaking the employment for which I am being considered I sustain any recurrence, aggravation, acceleration, exacerbation, or deterioration of the per-existing injury or disease arising out of or in the course of or due to the nature of my employment with ASA Personnel I will have no entitlement to compensation under the Workplace Injury Rehabilitation and Compensation Act 2013.

 Please describe the nature of the condition, the part of the body where you have the injury or disease and the way In which you believe it will be affected by your employment, along with dates of occurrence / onset of condition.